Contact us whenever you need it!

 Read more:Is a Non-Disclosure Agreement Legally Binding?

-Understand What are the Different Types of Non-Disclosure Agreements
+1. Understand the Different Types of Non-Disclosure Agreements

-In general, there are three different types of NDAs.
+In general, there are 3 different types of NDAs.
 Here is a brief description of them:

-A critical component of an NDA is the duration of the contract.
-Most NDAs specify a date when the contract expires.
-However, the obligation to keep the information confidential often extends past the date the contract ends.
+A critical part of an NDA is the contract’s length.
+Most NDAs specify a date when the contract ends.
+However, the duty to keep the information secret often lasts longer.

 This extension period can vary widely, according to contract law.
 For example, it could be one year after the end of the contract, five years, or even a lifelong obligation (called a perpetual NDA).